tomyo/auto-scroll/README.md

 ## Instructions
 * Create a new bookmark
-* Copy the content of [bookmarlet.js](./bookmarlet.js) into the URL field of the bookmark, save it.
+* Copy the content of [bookmarlet.js](https://tomyo.github.io/auto-scroll/bookmarlet.js) into the URL field of the bookmark, save it.
 * Click on the bookmark to toggle it.

 ## Knonw Issues
 * Sites using the header `strict-origin-when-cross-origin` won't load the script.

-* The way I wrote it seems to only work in Firefox 😅
+  - [Here's an issue with a proposal](https://github.com/tomyo/auto-scroll/issues/1) to re-write the bookmarlet in a way it doesn't load any external script.

+* Gnome Web browser (only one with WebKit I have) doesn't even support bookmarlets: `SyntaxError: Unexpected token '%'`

+## Bugs encountered while developing

-  - [Writing mode for input elements is not working on chromium based browsers](https://bugs.chromium.org/p/chromium/issues/detail?id=681917&q=meter%20writing-mode&can=2), as I found out trying this widget there.
+  * [Writing mode for input elements is not working on chromium based browsers](https://bugs.chromium.org/p/chromium/issues/detail?id=681917&q=meter%20writing-mode&can=2), as I found out trying this widget there.
-  - Gnome Web browser (only one with WebKit I have) doesn't even support bookmarlets: `SyntaxError: Unexpected token '%'`
+    - Styling the `<meter>` element is a pain, so I left it as it is, I prefer it to just work.